Last updated: 04/07/2021

 - Is public transportation operating?
 Yes

-- The U.S. Embassy has resumed very limited American Citizen Services (ACS) at this time, and continues to remain open for emergency American Citizen Services.
-Emergency services are by appointment only; please contact ConsularBanjul@state.gov if you require emergency services.
+- The U.S. Embassy has resumed limited routine American Citizen Services (ACS) at this time, and continues to remain open for emergency American Citizen Services.
+Routine services are by appointment only; please contact ConsularBanjul@state.gov if you would like to schedule an ACS appointment or if you require emergency services.

-- Consistent with Embassy policy, individuals coming to the U.S. Embassy for consular services are required to wear cloth face coverings prior to entry.
+- Consistent with Embassy and U.S. government policy, individuals coming to the Embassy for consular services are required to wear cloth face coverings prior to entry and for the duration of their time on the Embassy compound.
 Face coverings are not provided by or available at the Embassy.

 - Regular updates are posted to the Ministry of Health’s and the State House of The Gambia’s official Facebook Page.

 - The Gambian government has set up a free national hotline for COVID-19 concerns and questions, which can be reached by dialing 1025 within The Gambia.

 - Additional information can be found by monitoring Gambian news sources as well as official Gambian government social media pages, statements, and press releases.

 - CDC page on COVID-19

 - state.gov Country Information and Travel Advisory page